top of page

 • chicken salt

-SPICES or FLAVOURINGS- these are not considered an issue, as any added onion or garlic is usually in extremely very small amounts.
+SPICES or FLAVOURINGS- these are not considered an issue, as any added onion or garlic is usually in extremely very small amounts unless listed towards the top of the ingredient list.

 Eating Out